 8. Allow Guest Checkout

-Giving consumers the ability to checkout as a guest can reduce so much friction.
+Giving consumers the ability to checkout as a guest can reduce so much friction and help avoid abandoned carts.
 Sometimes people just want to make a quick purchase and worry about making an account later.
 When they buy you’ll have their details anyway so you can reconnect and develop a deep relationship at a later date.

 You can allow the guest checkout option by changing your customer account preferences in settings.